Dr. David Nawrocki

 Honor Statement

-You are expected to operate according to professional standards of ethics.
-On each paper, a statement to the effect that the paper contains only your work (and not the work of other students both past and present) is required for BOTH PAPERS.
+You are expected to operate according to professional standards of ethics - the same ethics you would be expected to follow on investment research reports in the real world.
+On each paper, a statement to the effect that the paper contains only your work (and not the work of other students both past and present) is required for ALL PAPERS.
 In addition, each student has to sign or initial his/her section of the paper.
 Each section of the paper has to be identified as the work of a particular student.
 The person who signs for a section of the paper is solely responsible for that section (all of the good and all of the BAD).
+You and your partner may petition for a group grade by following the honor statement procedure.
 Papers without an honor statement will be considered late until the honor statement is submitted.
 Your senior year is NOT the time to be taking ethical short-cuts.
 I will put a hold on your diploma for cheating.
+Honor statements are be signed by hand, photo scanned using your phone and emailed to me.

 The Code of Academic Integrity of Villanova University addresses cheating, fabrication of submitted work, plagiarism, handing in work completed for another course without the instructors approval, and other forms of dishonesty.
 For the first offense, a student who violates the Code of Villanova University will receive 0 points for the assignment.
 The violation will be reported by the instructor to the Deans office and recorded in the students file.
 In addition, the student will be expected to complete an education program.
 For the second offense, the student will be dismissed from the University and the reason noted on the students official transcript.